Leyli and Majnun (opera): Act 1

 Boys and girls go out of school.
 Beautiful Leyli and Geys love each other; they are chatting fondly, forgetting about others.
 But friends find Leyli's behavior very unethical and hastily take her away.

-Geys begs father to marry Leyli to him, without whom he can't live.
+Geys begs father to marry Leyli to him, without whom he cannot live.

-Scene 2

-Leyli's parents have heard about Gey's love to Leyli and Leyli's mutual love to him.
-Girl's mother angrily reproaches her and Leyli listens to her sadly.
-She doesn't deny that she loves Geys more than anything in the world.
+Scene 2Leyli's parents have heard about Gey's love for Leyli and Leyli's mutual love for him.
+The girl's mother angrily reproaches her and Leyli listens to her sadly.
+She does not deny that she loves Geys more than anything in the world.

 Geys's father comes to bring in Leyli and Geys together.
-Leyli's father sharply and decidedly refuses it: he will never decide to marry his daughter to Majnun (madman) – how everybody calls Geys, who becomes crazy by love.
+Leyli's father sharply and decidedly refuses the proposal: he will never marry his daughter to Majnun (madman) – which is how everybody calls Geys, who becomes crazy in his love for Leyli.

 Knowing about refusal, Geys frantically curses people and his sad destiny.
-He seeks for loneliness and takes himself off to desert.
+He seeks loneliness and takes himself off to desert.

 But Leyli's destiny is solved in other way.
 Her parents have agreed to marry her to wealthy Ibn Salam.
 Astonished by these news Leyli fainted away.